-- Eliminate areas and items that hold standing water such as empty bottles and cans, tires, buckets, flower pots, cups, and bowls.
+- Eliminate areas and items that hold standing water such as empty bottles and cans, tires, buckets, flower pots, cups, and bowls, on a weekly basis.
 Any place that can hold water half an inch deep is enough to allow mosquitoes to breed.
-This should be done at least weekly.

 - High humidity is a significant factor in allowing pests to thrive indoors.
 When possible, use dehumidifiers to reduce moisture.

 - Personal protection is crucial, too.
-Wear long pants, long-sleeved shirts, and closed-toes shoes, and protect your skin from biting flies by applying an EPA-registered insect repellent containing DEET, picaridin, IR3535, or oil of lemon eucalyptus.
+Wear long pants, long-sleeved shirts, and closed-toes shoes.
+Protect your skin from biting flies by applying an EPA-registered insect repellent containing DEET, picaridin, IR3535, or oil of lemon eucalyptus.

-Following the above steps can help minimize the threat of a pest infestation at your commercial facility or restaurant in the weeks and months after flooding.
+Following these steps can help minimize the threat of pest infestations at your commercial facility after flooding.
 However, if you are facing an infestation do not hesitate to contact Copesan at 1-800-COPESAN for assistance.